ponspack9/RED/README.md

 Red is a 2D platformer game where the player, as Red, a nice red square that can move, has to avoid the pursuers to reach the final door and get to the end.

+We have used a tree hierarchy system to implement the user's interface, using a cathegory designation to manage the functionalities of all the elements of the user's interface.

 ## Controls

 **W , Space** ---> JUMP and DOUBLEJUMP / MOVING UP (GODMODE)